ProboCI/probo-docs/docs/integrations/gitlab-server.md

    <a href="/images/gitlab-server/activate-repos.png" data-lightbox="gitlabserver-setup-8-9-10">
    <img src="/images/gitlab-server/activate-repos.png" alt="Arrow pointing to the Activate Repositories button in the Probo web app." class="screenshot">
    </a>
-   * Press **Sync repos** and wait for Probo to pull in your Bitbucket Server repositories.
+   * Press **Sync repos** and wait for Probo to pull in your GitLab Server repositories.
    <a href="/images/gitlab-server/sync-repos.png" data-lightbox="gitlabserver-setup-8-9-10">
    <img src="/images/gitlab-server/sync-repos.png" alt="Arrow pointing to the Sync Repositories button in the Probo web app." class="screenshot">
    </a>